animeavi/twoot/README.md

 * Fetch timeline of given users from twitter.com
 * Scrape html and formats tweets for post on mastodon
 * Emojis supported
+* Optionally upload videos from tweet to Mastodon
-* Upload images from tweet to Mastodon (videos not supported)
+* Upload images from tweet to Mastodon
 * Specify maximum age of tweet to be considered
 * Specify minimum delay before considering a tweet for upload
 * Remember tweets already tooted to prevent double posting
-* Can optionally post reply-to tweets on the mastodon account
+* Optionally post reply-to tweets on the mastodon account

 # usage